 Back to Top

 Pioneer Product Sales

-Claussen Farms Custom Farming is a Pioneer sales agent since 2006.
-We are selling, supplying and servicing all Pioneer brand products like seeds and silage inoculants.
-Beside those crop products, Pioneer is also offering a variety of added value special services like FIT GPS yield mapping, silage surface infrared photography and crop related information during the growing season.
-There is also a program available for children aged 15-18 called Corn Share.
+Claussen Farms Custom Farming has been a Pioneer sales agent since 2006.
+We are selling, supplying and servicing all Pioneer brand products such as seed and silage inoculants.
+Besides these cropping products, Pioneer is also offering a variety of added value special services such as FIT GPS yield mapping, silage surface infrared photography and crop related information during the growing season.
+There is also a program available for children aged 15 to 18 called Corn Share.
 It is a great program for kids who are interested in farming and who would like to see the cropping side of things.

 Contact us for any questions or needs you have and we will try to serve you to our best ability with Pioneer brand products.

 We are planting all crops and are using the following equipment:

 - Amazone EDX-9000 planter